Reconstructing the metric in group field theory: Simple cosmology example

 The single mode $J_0$ we consider can either have $m^2_{J_0} = m^2 >0$ or $m^2<0$ (we ignore the fine-tuned special case $m^2=0$ which needs to be analysed separately \cite{Gielen:2023han}).
 Since the mean field is sharply peaked at $\vec{k}=0$, the expectation value of the energy-momentum tensor will be determined by (low $|\vec{k}|$) squeezed modes for $m^2>0$ and by (low $|\vec{k}|$) oscillating modes for $m^2<0$.

 For $m^2>0$ we obtain the following expectation values:

-To simplify the integrals in the expressions for $\ev{\T^{00}_0}$ and $\ev{\T^{aa}_0}$\footnote{The integral for $\ev{\T^{00}_0}$ can be carried out analytically to give a Tricomi confluent hypergeometric function, but as this does not add value to the results we present, we omit this result.}, we used the saddle-point approximation
+To simplify the integrals appearing in $\ev{\T^{00}_0}$ and $\ev{\T^{aa}_0}$\footnote{The integral for $\ev{\T^{00}_0}$ can be carried out analytically to give a Tricomi confluent hypergeometric function, but as this does not add value to the results we present, we omit this result.}, we used the saddle-point approximation

-which holds for sharply peaked Gaussians such that $f(\vec{x})$ can be considered approximately constant in the region $|\vec{x}-\vec{\mu}|\le s$.
-In effect, this approximation corresponds to the idealised limit of $s\rightarrow 0$ given that we are ignoring all finite $s$ contributions.
+which holds for sharply peaked Gaussians such that $g(\vec{x})$ can be considered approximately constant in the region $|\vec{x}-\vec{\mu}|\le s$.
+In effect, this approximation corresponds to the idealised limit of $s\rightarrow 0$ given that we are ignoring all finite $s$ contributions; we discuss the effects of next-to-leading-order contributions in appendix \ref{app:saddlePointNLO}, demonstrating that they can rightfully be neglected.
 The approximation will break down at late times for $\ev{\T^{aa}_0}$, as in the similar discussion of \cite{Gielen:2020fgi}.
 The integrals for $ \ev{\T^{0b}_0}$ and $ \ev{\T^{a\neq b}_0}$ vanish due to antisymmetry.
+This result for $\ev{\T^{0b}_0}$ can be read either as the vanishing of some off-diagonal metric components or of the canonical momenta conjugate to $\chi^b$ (see the discussion above \eqref{eq:jAB_bg}).

 For $m^2 <0$, the integral over $\vec\gamma$ will contain both squeezed and oscillating modes, but for a very sharply peaked mean field, only the region near $\vec\gamma=0$, which consists of oscillating modes only, can contribute.
-We can hence write, using again the saddle-point approximation,
+We can hence write, using again the saddle-point approximation, \footnote[-6]{Again the expressions given here generalise the ones given in the published version, which apply for $\sgn{\mkt}<0$.}